 * * *

 All in all, licensees should not view open source software as a threat.
-Focus instead on copyleft OSS — if you redistribute the software or provide it as a cloud offering — and on data security — if you accept that concern.
+Focus instead on copyleft OSS — if you redistribute the software or provide it as a cloud offering.
+And even there, don’t view copyleft as a threat but rather as a limit on your freedom to commercialize software: a limit that might or might not cause problems.
+Focus also on data security — if you accept that concern.
 In most cases, I think licensees should view OSS as a potentially valuable part of their vendors’ product and address any concerns thoughtfully, without blanket rules forbidding open source.

 © 2018 by Tech Contracts Academy, LLC.
 All rights reserved.